d3m02/cpp_grimoire/C++ Notes/The Cherno series/OpenGL/Vertex Buffers and Drawing a Triangle.md

 * `DYNAMIC` - contents will be modified once and used many times (modify every frame and draw every frame?) and `<access>`: `DRAW`, `READ`, `COPY`

-At current point for OpenGL data is just something like `void*` - it doesn't have context how to separate bytes, how intepreate it etc. And vertex data not always 2 floats - vertex != coordinates and can contain different data (like norms, color etc.).
+At current point for OpenGL data is just something like `void*` - it doesn't have context how to separate bytes, how intemperate it etc. And vertex data not always 2 floats - vertex != coordinates and can contain different data (like norms, color etc.).

 First we need [glVertexAttribPointer](https://docs.gl/gl4/glVertexAttribPointer):
 * `GLuint index` - index of the generic vertex attribute to be modified.
 It's used by shader and provide index attribute (for triangle we have 3 vertices and each vertex have 2 attributes).
 * `GLint size` - number of attributes must be 1, 2, 3, 4.
-It's not size in byts, it's count per one vertex (for triangle example = 2)
+It's not size in bytes, it's count per one vertex (for triangle example = 2)
 * `GLenum type` - type of data (GL_FLOAT, GL_BYTE etc)
 * `GLboolean normalized` - specifies should data be normalized (GL_TRUE) or converted directly as fixed-point values (GL_FALSE) when they are accessed
 * `GLsizei stride` - amount of bytes between each vertex.
 In general - size in bytes of each vertex (2 * sizeof(float) for triangle)
 * `const GLvoid* pointer` - simply offset in bytes where attribute in buffer beggins (GLintptr vertex_texcoord_offset = 3 * sizeof(float); pointer = (GLvoid*)vertex_texcoord_offset).
 Normally layout stored in `struct` and used macro `offsetof`).

-And now we need to enable that attribe with [glEnableVertexAttribArray](https://docs.gl/gl4/glEnableVertexAttribArray), providing index from glVertexAttrivPoiner
+And now we need to enable that attrib with [glEnableVertexAttribArray](https://docs.gl/gl4/glEnableVertexAttribArray), providing index from glVertexAttrivPoiner
 ```c++
 glVertexAttribPointer(0, 2, GL_FLOAT, GL_FALSE, sizeof(float) * 2, nullptr);
 glEnableVertexAttribArray(0);